SAP-samples/sme-partner-reference-application/Tutorials/51-S4HC-Integration.md

         }

     };

+    // Extend service AuthorReadingManager by S4HC Projects ProjectProfileCode using { S4HC_ENTPROJECTPROCESSINGSTATUS_0001 as RemoteS4HCProjectProcessingStatus } from './external/S4HC_ENTPROJECTPROCESSINGSTATUS_0001';

+    extend service AuthorReadingManager with {
+        entity S4HCProjectsProcessingStatus as projection on RemoteS4HCProjectProcessingStatus.ProcessingStatus {
+            key ProcessingStatus as ProcessingStatus,
+            ProcessingStatusText as ProcessingStatusText
+        }
+    };

+    // Extend service AuthorReadingManager by S4HC Projects ProcessingStatus using { S4HC_ENTPROJECTPROFILECODE_0001 as RemoteS4HCProjectProjectProfileCode } from './external/S4HC_ENTPROJECTPROFILECODE_0001';

+    extend service AuthorReadingManager with {
+        entity S4HCProjectsProjectProfileCode as projection on RemoteS4HCProjectProjectProfileCode.ProjectProfileCode {
+            key ProjectProfileCode as ProjectProfileCode,
+            ProjectProfileCodeText as ProjectProfileCodeText
+        }
+    };

     ```

 2. Enhance the service model of service *AuthorReadingManager* by an association to the remote project in S/4: